 Dental Bridges fuel self-confidence and fills gaps in your smile

 Gaps do not have to mar your smile and self-confidence.
 We can replace missing teeth in a cost-effective, efficient, painless, and long-lasting manner with dental bridges.
-Dr. Daniel Appel may determine that you are a great candidate for tooth replacement with a bridge following an appointment at the Chico California area office, Oroville Dentistry.
+Dr. Daniel Appel may determine that you are a great candidate for tooth replacement with a bridge following an appointment at the Oroville Dentistry office.

 A bridge is a non-surgical way to replace one or many teeth.
 A bridge uses the adjacent teeth as anchors to support the missing tooth or teeth.
 With today’s dental advancements, a bridge can be fabricated in a fairly short period of time, using a metal or nonmetal foundation.
 Don’t let that missing tooth affect the way you speak, eat, and smile.
 Bridges yield immediate results that last a lifetime.
 Ask your dentist what type of bridge may be right for you.